 One injured in Christmas Day shooting on Morgan Road in Greenwell Springs

-GREENWELL SPRINGS - Authorities are currently responding to a shooting near Morgan Road in the Greenwell Springs area.
+GREENWELL SPRINGS - Authorities responded to a Christmas Day shooting that left one man in critical condition near Morgan Road in the Greenwell Springs area.

-The shooting occurred around 8:30 a.m. on Christmas Day when a man was shot in the head, according to authorities.
+According to the East Baton Rouge Sheriff's Office, the shooting occurred at 8:42 a.m., leaving one man shot.

+The sheriff's office released a statement saying, "Man was found shot and transported in serious condition.
+Incident under investigation."

 Trending News